 There are some important guidelines that must be followed by each cyclist in order to ensure their own safety of pedestrians.
 These are the cycling tips for cyclists in India:

-1. Before riding a bicycle on the road, always ensure that you can ride the cycle in a straight line for at least 10 metres, are able to stop suddenly without falling down, and can easily give signals with one hand for taking right or changing the lane.
+- Before riding a bicycle on the road, always ensure that you can ride the cycle in a straight line for at least 10 metres, are able to stop suddenly without falling down, and can easily give signals with one hand to take the right or change the lane.

-4. There must be reflectors on the front and rear mudguard, on the pedals and on the spokes of wheels.
+- There must be reflectors on the front and rear mudguard, on the pedals and on the spokes of the wheels.
 Which makes the bicycle easily noticeable at night.

-6. You should always wear a helmet which is made of light thermocol while riding a bicycle on the road.
+- You should always wear a cycling helmet which is made of light material (breathable) while riding a bicycle on the road.